Swansea Sixth form College, Swansea College

 People with disabilities can take part in almost all school events.

-The school is located in the city centre, so teenagers have access to the local beach and coast^ d free time they can visit coves such as Three Cliffs and Rossili, where you can go kayaking, surfing and kitesurfing.
+The school is located in the city centre, so teenagers have access to the local beach and coast.
+Also in their free time they can visit coves such as Three Cliffs and Rossili, where you can go kayaking, surfing and kitesurfing.
 London is a few hours away by train, where students can go on weekends or holidays if they have adult relatives or friends there.

 Advantages

 - Swansea Sixth form College is an inclusive, supportive, and prestigious school community.
-Teachers offer their wards personalized learning trajectories, competently identify their strengths and help fill in the gaps in knowledge.
+Teachers offer their wards personalized learning approaches, competently identify their strengths and help fill in the gaps in knowledge.

 - The management strives for regular and high-quality interaction with the parents of pupils, so adults are always aware of the progress of their children, can support them before difficult exams and other events.